-Proposals for alterations of the public realm and open spaces will be supported provided they are in keeping with the character of the area as described in the Character Assessment3 and are informed where appropriate by the Design Code4.
+Proposals for alterations, which include maintenance, cleaning, appearance, safety and condition of the public realm and open spaces will be supported provided they are in keeping with the character of the area as described in the Character Assessment and are informed where appropriate by the Design Code.
 Public Realm includes road, pavement, grass verges, street furniture, the playing field and other public areas.
-The policy also covers maintaining, cleaning and attending to the appearance, safety and condition of the public realm should planning permission be required.